 One resident in Cobble Hill made the rather audacious step of going out and meeting everyone in his building.
 He knocked on every door on every floor and introduced himself.
-To be expected, there were a number of no-shows, busy people and those with little interest in talking.
-Eventually though, he met some genuine people that were pleased to meet and invited him back (he also learned why those on the second floor wouldn’t talk to him).
+There were several no-shows, busy people, and those with little interest in talking.
+Eventually, though, he met some genuine people we were pleased to meet and invited him back (he also learned why those on the second floor wouldn’t talk to him).

-What better way to bring everyone together then to organize a block party.
-All you need do is get a permit from the city, spread the word and get planning.
-It will help a lot if you already know one or two other people in the building who can help with organizing and inform you of whether or not they feel the other residents would be receptive of the idea.
+What better way to bring everyone together than to organize a block party.
+You need to get a permit from the city, spread the word, and get planning.
+It will help a lot if you already know one or two other people in the building who can help organize and inform you of whether or not they feel the other residents would be receptive to the idea.
 You won’t know unless you try.

-If reading is a favorite pastime of yours this can be a great way to find out if others in the building share your passion.
-This website provides step-by-step instructions on how you can create a simple book exchange in your building.
+If reading is a favorite pastime, this can be a great way to discover if others in the building share your passion.
 You could even take it a step further and sign the back pages of a favored book with your name and apartment number.
 This might even lead to a book club being formed.

 Kids are a great way to break the ice.
-Scope out the building and if you notice a neighbor with kids of similar age to yours, ask about an informal playdate.
-If the parent(s) isn’t busy or feels uncomfortable about leaving their child with a stranger, insist that they join as well.
+Scope out the building and ask about an informal playdate if you notice a neighbor with kids of similar age to yours.
+If the parent(s) isn’t busy or feels uncomfortable leaving their child with a stranger, insist that they join.
 An hour or two of coffee and chit-chat while the kid’s play can be enough to cement a lifelong acquaintance.

 If you have the space for it, offer to host a potluck at your apartment.
 If not, then there’s always the nearest public park.
-Any food lover in the building is sure to be interested and eager to contribute their signature dish.
-Just know that the key to a successful potluck is not the food but organization.
+Food lovers in the building will be interested in contributing their signature dish.
+The key to a successful potluck is not the food but the organization.
 As the host, you’ll need to be a little dictatorial in assigning dishes so there are no duplicates.
-What’s great about this option is that the food itself serves as an icebreaker, making conversation among everyone much easier.
+What’s great about this option is that the food serves as an icebreaker, making conversation among everyone much easier.